irongiant33/gr-ieee802-11ah/README.md

 Companion) break.
 Therefore, please open the flow graphs and assert that everything is connected.
 It should be pretty obvious how the blocks are supposed to be wired.
-Actually this should not happen anymore, so if your ports are still unconnected please drop me a mail.
+Actually this should not happen anymore, so if your ports are still unconnected please raise an issue in this repository.

 ### Python OpenGL